PriyankaMore/TicketBookingAlgorithm/README.md

   ```
   ![Image of buildVenue](https://github.com/PriyankaMore/TicketBookingAlgorithm/blob/master/Image/buildVenue.PNG)

 * Find the best available seats and hold them on behalf of customer.
-The service takes input a number of seats to be booked.
+The service requires number of seats as an input parameter.
   Seats can be held for max.
 60 seconds.
 If the held seats expires, Customer has to re-send the request to hold seats.

   ```